 Get stuck in with two-for-one pints at Glebe's backstreet brewpub.

-Staves Brewery's year-end opening marked the newest wave of microbreweries popping up in the craft beer haven that is the inner west.
+Staves Brewery's opening marked the newest wave of microbreweries popping up in the craft beer haven that is the inner west.
 Snugged next to Broadway Shopping Centre on Grose Street, this is possibly the most unconventional spot for a brewpub yet.

 There is nothing to denote the speakeasy-style brewery apart from the words 'bar' and 'brewery' painted on the otherwise frosted windows.
 The building itself still has features from its steel fabrication workshop days, and the simple, barrel-focused interior is reminiscent of an English pub of old.
 It's not such a surprising venture from British owner Steven Drissell, whose impressive rap sheet boasts competitive beer judge, long time craft beer enthusiast and, of course, brewer.
 Staves will continue to operate as a brewpub while Drissell ultimately transforms the space into a fully functioning brewery with his own batches of craft on tap.